 Speech Therapy Master’s Programs Clinical Practicum and Field Placement Components

-- Complete your Clinical Fellowship Year
+4. Complete Your Clinical Fellowship Year

-At the end of the clinical fellowship, a report and rating form is submitted by your mentor that confirms that necessary skills have been acquired.
-This form will be submitted to ASHA if you decide to apply for your CCC. - Pass the Praxis Exam
+At the end of the clinical fellowship, your mentor will submit a report and rating form.
+This confirms you have acquired the necessary skills.
+This form will be submitted to ASHA if you decide to apply for your CCC.

-- Apply for Licensure and Certification
+6. Apply for Licensure and Certification (if needed)

 If you need or want to obtain your CCC-SLP, you must submit an application with the following to ASHA: